China Compulsory Certificate: Follow-up certification

-The CCC certificate and the Permission of Printing, which allows the manufacturer to mark the CCC-certified product with the CCC mark, must be renewed annually in order to keep the validity of the certificate.
+The CCC certificate and the Permission of Printing, which allows the manufacturer to mark the CCC-certified product with the CCC Mark, must be renewed annually in order to keep the validity of the certificate.
 The renewal can only be done through a follow-up certification.
 Part of the follow-up certification is a one-day factory audit.

 IT security products

 On April 27, 2009, China announced 13 categories of the IT security sector products that must conform to the additional authority that was newly bestowed on the CCC (China Compulsory Certificate), and this requirement was to be put into effect on May 1, 2009.
 In view of the security measures taken by China, there was a seemingly high likelihood that they would request the full disclosure of all source codes running on any and all devices, imported or otherwise.
-The divulgence of such source codes is of great concern to countries like the U.S., Japan, the EU, and South Korea; all four asked China to reverse this decision and objected to the implementation of the Chinese plan.
-Thus, the certification agents were soon limited to the organizations and entities within China - a compromise of sorts.
-However, despite this restriction, there still arose other concerns as to whether source codes and trade secrets could be leaked to the private sectors.
+The divulgence of such source codes is of great concern to countries like the US, Japan, the EU, and South Korea; all four asked China to reverse this decision and objected to the implementation of the Chinese plan.
+Thus, the certification agents were soon limited to the organizations and entities within China – However, despite this restriction, there still arose other concerns as to whether source codes and trade secrets could be leaked to the private sectors.
 In response to these enduring concerns, China altered the previously planned CCC policy programme.
 Instead of administering broad and stringent encroachments upon the relevant categories of imports (primarily, computer technology), they decided to engage in an alternate regulatory action solely affecting government procurement projects, while simultaneously postponing the enactment of the policy programme to May 1, 2010.
 China also stated that the number of applicable CCC product categories is not to expand past the current 13 already in place.